|priscilla ross-fox (#46605584)|

 |Bio and Links|

 Also want to state here: DO NOT clean tombstones please.
-What I mean is it's OK to remove weeds growing over the top or fallen leaves but please don't do anything else.
+It's OK to remove weeds growing over the top or fallen leaves but please don't do anything else.
 There are ways of taking photos using LED light.

-I'm terribly sorry that I am very slow in responding to requests.
+I'm sorry that I am slow in responding to requests.

-I had open heart surgery on March 12,2013 and am now in heart failure but I am able to add some additional information as my time permits but please message me here that you sent something as I don't often have time to read my e-mail.
+I had open heart surgery on March 12,2013 and am now in heart failure.
+I am able to add some additional information as my time permits but please message me here that you sent something as I don't often have time to read my e-mail.
 Thanks a bunch!

 Some of you may not know but you can add photos to any memorial on Find A Grave.

-I don't take other people's photos without their consent so please do not take my photos without permission & giving me credit for each photograph used.
+I don't take other people's photos without their consent so please do not take my photos without permission.
 In case you didn't know, every photo taken is protected by copyright.

-I don't mind anyone using these tombstone photos for their own research but do not submit to Ancestry.com (or other genealogy web sites) or in any printed material.
-Do not save to disk to give or to sell to anyone else.
+I don't mind anyone using these tombstone photos for their own research but do not submit to other genealogy websites (other than Ancestry) or in any printed material.

-Just because you might leave keys in your car does not give me the right to steal it!
+Just because you leave keys in your car does not give me the right to take it!
+LOL

 Very Important Information: Refer to Find A Grave FAQ regarding the use of any photo on Find A Grave.